fasihhussain/Data-Science-Project/README.md

 # Analysis of the Impact of Environmental Variables on the Death Rate in Developing and Developed Countries (Fall 2020)

+This project was a part of the course Data Science (CS 457) offered by Dr. Saleha Raza.

 ## Group Members
 1. Sara Mahmood